Image Credit: Sherpa Trailers

 Image Credit: Sherpa Trailers.
 Bigfoot trailer shown above.

-The base price for the Sherpa Trailers Bigfoot Teardrop starts at $10,900.
-This includes a basic package that comes with two doors w/ adjustable screened windows, a 6-outlet power strip, LED lights, and a wheeled jack on the tongue.
-Additional features and packages can be added at an extra cost.
+The base Bigfoot teardrop includes two doors, a 6-outlet power strip, LED lights, and a wheeled jack on the tongue.
+Additional features and packages can be added at an extra cost, and you can easily get a price quote for this trailer by contacting Sherpa Trailers.

 Image Credit: Sherpa Trailers.
 Yeti trailer shown above.

-On the other hand, the Sherpa Trailers Yeti Teardrop starts at a base price of $10,300.
-This base price includes LED lighting, a 2” receiver, and a 12-volt fridge, among other amenities.
+On the other hand, the Sherpa Trailers Yeti Teardrop base model includes LED lighting, a 2” receiver, and a wheeled tongue jack, among other amenities.
 Similar to the Bigfoot, the Yeti also offers various packages and add-ons at an additional cost.
+You can get a price quote here.